HIboDahir29/Aviation_Accident_Analysis/README.md

 # Aviation_Accident_Analysis
 In the project, we have built an interactive dashboard to analyze civil aviation accidents and selected incidents.
-The data includes accidents in the United States, its territories and possessions, and in international waters.
+The data includes accidents in the United States, its territories and possessions, and international waters.

 Group members:
 1. Tejal Kotkar